-- (1) Calculated on the basis of the number of shares exercised, multiplied by the excess of the fair market value of a share of the relevant common stock on the date of exercise over the exercise price of such option. - (2) Denominated in shares of The Limited's Common Stock.
-Value is calculated on the basis of the number of shares subject to each such option, multiplied by the excess of the fair market value of a share of Common Stock at fiscal year-end (\$19.81) over the exercise price of such option.

-Options have been adjusted to reflect The Limited's two-for-one stock split in May 2000.

-(3) Denominated in shares of Intimate Brands' Class A Common Stock.
-Value is calculated on the basis of the number of shares subject to each such option, multiplied by the excess of the fair market value of a share of Intimate Brands' Class A Common Stock at fiscal year-end (\$18.21) over the exercise price of such option.
+- (1) Calculated on the basis of the number of shares exercised, multiplied by the excess of the fair market value of a share of Common Stock on the date of exercise over the exercise price of such option. - (2) Denominated in shares of The Limited's Common Stock.
+Value is calculated on the basis of the number of shares subject to each such option, multiplied by the excess of the fair market value of a share of Common Stock at fiscal year-end (\$19.81) over the exercise price of such option. - Options have been adjusted to reflect The Limited's two-for-one stock split in May 2000. - (3) Denominated in shares of Intimate Brands' Class A Common Stock.
+Value is calculated on the basis of the number of shares subject to each such option, multiplied by the excess of the fair market value of a share of Common Stock at fiscal year-end (\$18.21) over the exercise price of such ontion.